 Qualification and recognition

-After completing this course, you will receive the UEE33011 Certificate III in Electrical Fitting.
+On successful completion you will will receive the UEE33020 Certificate III in Electrical Fitting.

 How to apply

 A training contract must be completed by the employer and apprentice within the first two weeks of employment.